vercel/next.js/examples/with-docker-compose/README.md

 # With Docker Compose

-This example contains everything needed to get a multi-Next.js app development and production environment up and running with Docker Compose.
-Includes example JavaScript and TypeScript apps.
+This example contains everything needed to get a Next.js development and production environment up and running with Docker Compose.

 ## Benfits of Docker Compose

 - Develop locally without Node.js or TypeScript installed ✨
 - Easy to run, consistent development environment across Windows, MacOS, and Linux teams
 - Run multiple Next.js apps, databases, and other microservices in a single deployment
-- Multistage builds combined with [Output Standalone](https://nextjs.org/docs/advanced-features/output-file-tracing#automatically-copying-traced-files-experimental) for up to [85% smaller apps](#production) (Approximately 110 MB compared to 1 GB with create-next-app)
+- Multistage builds combined with [Output Standalone](https://nextjs.org/docs/advanced-features/output-file-tracing#automatically-copying-traced-files-experimental) outputs up to [85% smaller apps](#production) (Approximately 110 MB compared to 1 GB with create-next-app)
 - BuildKit engine builds multiple Docker images in parallel
 - Easy configuration with YAML files